pkarsy/rfboot/help/Installation.md

 ```
 > sudo adduser myusername dialout
 ```
-You need to logout and login again for the changes to take effect, but don't do it know.
+You need to logout and login again for the changes to take effect.
-Proceed to the next step
 - ISP programmer

 ```